bstaruk/react-ts-module-federation/README.md

 1. Update the `remotes` the webpack configs for **_app1_** & **_app2_**.
     * It would be a good idea to put these into environment variables.
 2. Build the packages:
-    * To build them all at once, run `npm run build-all` from the project root.
+    * To build them all at once, run `npm run build-all` in the project root.
     * To build individually, run `npm run build` in each package folder.
+    * Builds produce a `dist` folder in each package folder.